CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

    ![](../media/ex7-t1-s3.png)

+   > **Note:** Here's an example of what you are likely to see; however, the precise recommendation could vary.

-1. After accepting the suggestion, review it carefully before applying it.
+1. After accepting the suggestion, review it carefully before applying it, and save the file.

    ![](../media/demo-sql-1.png)